julesjazz/grapefruitlab/content/print/pity-fear.md

 ### [Story/Song - Two-Shaped, Uncertain/A Little Truth in the Well]

 I remember her — boy Miriam.
-Cherub up top, but serpent below.
+Two-shaped and uncertain.
 She’s fuzzy and distant, a shadow that disappears when you turn and look.
-Suddenly it’s just me again, all the way back.
+It’s just me, it always has been.
+These two pasts that converge in a single body.
 Is that what it means to be the same person — to have a memory?

 **Josie *[sings]*:**
 ```